Ferdinand Claiborne: Mississippi Territory

 In January 1807 he advertised for sale "two women and five children, two of them of sufficient size to pick cotton...to be sold low and a credit given until 1st March next."

+As of 1812 he was a director of the Bank of Mississippi, capitalized at $500,000, along with Stephen Minor, Samuel Postlethwaite, William Shields, Wm.
+Brooks, John Hankerson, Lyman Harding, Wm.
+G. Forman, Jeremiah Hunt, Lewis Evans, Jas.
+McIntosh, Thos.
+Wilkins, and Jas.
+C. Wilkins.

 War of 1812 and Creek War

 A change of territorial administrations led to Governor Holmes asking the President of the United States to commission Claiborne as a Brigadier General of the militia of the territory.
 Supported by the legislature in 1809, this appointment was made in 1811.
 When war was declared in 1812 Claiborne was made a colonel of Mississippi Volunteers, United States Volunteers.
 Promoted to brigadier general of volunteers in March 1813, he became the force's commander.